-We serve: individuals with psychiatric disabilities in need of affordable housing and wrap around supports whom are able to live independently with someone to check in on, help with finances, doctor appointments etc. Residents can have complex medical needs or intense behavioral needs.
+We serve: individuals with psychiatric disabilities in need of affordable housing and wrap around supports who are able to live independently with someone to check in on them, help with finances, doctor appointments etc. Residents can have complex medical needs or intense behavioral needs.

 Each person’s path is unique.
 We find the supports needed; helping the person find success in their new home.

 Three Supportive Housing Programs:

 - Traditional Supportive Housing-working with individuals coming out of state psychiatric hospitals, we provide housing with case management support.

 - Forensic Supportive Housing-working with individuals coming out of state psychiatric hospitals who have been involved with the criminal justice system that require enhanced case management, medication monitoring and other supportive services in the community.